 Avocado is a popular low-carb fruit on the keto diet.
 It’s high in healthy fats, fiber, and potassium.

 You can slice them and eat as is.
 This is practically what I do on my busiest day.

 I treat 1/4 avocado as one serving but feel free to adjust your serving size depending on your needs.

 Serving size: 1/4 avocado Calories: 103, Fat: 9.8g, Protein: 1g, Carbs: 4.3g, and Fiber: 3.4g

 12. Cucumber and Guacamole

-If you find having plain avocado boring, try going an extra mile to make guacamole.
+If you find having plain avocado boring, try going the extra mile to make guacamole.

 To make simple guacamole, mush one-fourth of avocado with the back of a fork in a cup.
 Combine it with lemon juice, salt, pepper, and chopped cilantro to make guacamole.